 The Following Factors Speak For An Immigration To Colombia

 - Low Cost of Living

 Travelers to Colombia older than 18 years must provide proof of complete vaccination or a negative COVID Test report which should be done.
 Antigen test should be done within 48 hours prior to your travel for Germany or 72 hours before travel for a PCR Test.
 Most of the major cities in Colombia are served by the international airport.
 Cities like Bogota, Medellin, Cauca, Valledupar, Chachagui, Cartagena and Barranquilla.
 International flights have started after covid-19 pandemic as well as it has resumed most of the land water and land borders to travel.
 The airlines serve here are TAM airlines, Avianca Colombia, LAN Airlines and GOL Transports Aereos.
 VivaColombia is the new started airline which is getting popular because of its cheap rates among tourists.
 But due to the increasing crime rates in Colombia, it is suggested by the government to reconsider your travel.
 Some areas have increased crime like kidnapping, terrorism, civil unrest, etc. Reaching Colombia is possible by flight, bus, road or ship is possible.
 Some airlines have direct flight from all over the Europe, North, Central and South America.
-To enter this country, visa is required depending on your purpose such as private, work, tourist or business.
+To enter Columbia, visa is required depending on your purpose such as private, work, tourist or business.

 By Air: All the main cities as well as tourist spots have airports connecting Colombia to everywhere in the world.

 By Bus: Buses are available from the South American Countries like Venezuela and Ecuador.

 By Water: Boats, motorboats or ships come to Colombia from Peru, Panama and Brazil, etc.

 By Road: Entering through road is possible in this country from Venezuela and Ecuador by car.